 Strapping posts: These were commonly made of wood or iron and set in the ground close enough to the canal for the boatman to wrap the 'strap' around them.
 The 'strap' was simply a strong piece of rope attached to the boat, which, after being wound around the post, would slow the boat down or, at junctions or sharp bends, allow it to change direction.

 The practice of horseboating over the national waterway network continues thanks to organisations such as the horseboating society, although permission must be obtained before you take a horseboat onto the waterways.
-To learn more about horseboating, and maybe help out on a horseboating journey, visit the Horseboating Society's website.

 Last date edited: 13 November 2020